 The problem starts from a widespread, albeit flawed, view that ceramics are not stable enough compounds for use as manufacturing components.
 This view persists even though such materials have found famous applications in the aerospace industries and as components in harsh environments such as deep sea drilling.

-The broad class of machinable ceramics includes Macor, boron nitride, aluminium silicate and a variety of mica class ceramic composites.
+The broad class of machinable glass ceramics includes Macor, boron nitride, aluminium silicate and a variety of mica class ceramic composites.

 Macor is one material that is easily machined in the most modest of workshops as well as in high-tech research.
 Manufactured exclusively by US Corporation Corning Inc., it can be machined into complex shapes with standard carbide tools.
 The tolerance can reach 0.00002 inches.

 The real advantage of Macor is that it does not have to be machined when it is “green” and later fired.
 The firing of ceramics usually alters their shape, so they have to be machined again.
 The second machining often requires the use of diamond grit bonded tools so that the final shape may achieve the correct tolerance.

 This means that the material can be instrumental in reducing production costs for any components, especially in medical applications.
 It can be used continuously in temperatures up to 800 degrees C and up to a maximum temperature of 1,000 degrees C. It also has a thermal expansion coefficient that is equivalent to that of most sealing glasses and metals.